devlooped/DependencyInjection.Attributed/readme.md

 lifetime).
 This means the instance is reused and properly registered under all implemented interfaces automatically.

+> NOTE: you can inspect the generated code by setting `EmitCompilerGeneratedFiles=true`
+> in your project file and browsing the `generated` subfolder under `obj`.

-A linked source file named `ServiceAttribute` is also added by the nuget package, but the source generator does not require it, since it matches the annotation by attribute name.
+A linked source file named `ServiceAttribute` is also added to the project by the nuget package, but the source generator does not require it, since it matches the annotation by attribute name.

 ## Advanced Scenarios